peter-winter/constexpr-parser/readme.md

 Section contains deterministic finite automaton which corresponds to all of the terms used in a grammar.

-Each line denotes a single machine state:
+Each line represents a single machine state:

 ```
 STATE <nr> [recognized <term>] {<char_descr> -> <new_state>} {<char_descr> -> <new_state>}...